 The number of care workers, making up one of Britain's largest workforces

 Agreed or strongly agreed that the grant prevented them from falling into financial hardship

 CWC Partners Programme was established to get us closer to the care workers we support, allowing care groups to show their commitment to the sector and enabling us to provide hardship grants and keep the the UK caring.

 Are you a caring person who enjoys helping those in need?
 If so, care work may be your perfect career.

-Here, we're excited to publish the second winner from our care worker writing competition.
-This story and poem were submitted by Diane Thompson and provide a moving account of what it means to work in care.
-Congratulations Diane.
+We are excited to publish another poem from our care worker writing competition.
+This poem was submitted by Rebecca Skermer and provides a touching account of what it means to work in care.
 Read more

 The Awards were introduced to acknowledge and reward the exceptional contributions of some of our most dedicated supporters; people whose help might otherwise go unrecognised.
 Read more